What is NAET?

 Is acupuncture safe?

 The simple answer is yes!
 Acupuncture is extremely safe when done by a properly trained Licensed Acupuncturist.
-There are virtually no negative side-effects, and minimum risk.
+There are virtually no negative side-effects.

 In a study of more than 34,000 treatments performed, no serious adverse events (defined as events that required patient admission to a hospital; led to permanent disability; or resulted in death) were noted.
 Researchers stated, “The conclusion that acupuncture is a very safe intervention in the hands of a competent practitioner seems justified on the evidence available.
 While the risks of acupuncture cannot be discounted, it certainly seems, in skilled hands, one of the safer forms of medical intervention.”